lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-06-09

+Sam and I met and checked out their recent work to simplify and improve the L5 website documentation.
+It's absolutely moving in the right direction though page size I believe has steadily increased lately and I'm not sure why.
+We tested alternative SSG Zensical, made by the *material for mkdocs* person and it seemed like pretty much a drop-in replacement for material, so we'll try a test to switch to it later this summer.

+In the evening we attempted some tests in self hosting with Coolify (Sam) and PostMarketOS (me and Jasmine and Jonathan and Paul).
+Moon also joined.
+No one finished but i think i will try to work with Termux next.

 ## 2026-06-08

 I started working on a project using L5, building a noise instrument of sorts to play skronky free jazz sounds from an invented electro acoustic woodwind instrument.
 This is for the Noise Jam 3 on itch.